opspec-pkgs/docker.build.localimage/README.md

 ```

 ## Compose
-  * `context` is the docker build context.
-The default is '.' which is likely sufficient.
   * `dockerSocket` must be the correct socket path to the host machine's `dockerd` runtime socket IE `/var/run/docker.sock` (default path).
 For linux, you can try `netstat -lx | grep docker | grep -Po '/.*docker.sock'` to verify the proper socket file.
   * `imageName` is the name of the image you want to give the resultant image for `docker build`
   * `dockerfile` is the path to (including) the Dockerfile from which you will build the image.